Running for Clean Air Logo

 Catalysing healthy cities through city marathons

 Air pollution impacts your exercise performance and health, regardless of whether you are a professional athlete or a recreational runner.
-The World Athletics‘ initiative Running for Clean Air is dedicated to combating air pollution in urban areas, using city marathons as a powerful platform.
+The World Athletics initiative Running for Clean Air is dedicated to combating air pollution in urban areas, using city marathons as a powerful platform.
 We measure air quality and share the data as part of a larger awareness campaign.
-With over a million participants globally each year, marathons serve as a unique opportunity to leverage existing running communities, spark positive transformations within cities, and increase awareness of air quality issues.
+With more than a million participants globally each year, marathons serve as a unique opportunity to leverage existing running communities, spark positive transformations within cities, and increase awareness of air quality issues.

 Clean Air Fund logo